 The baseline data for all indicators were collected during 11 months of the COVID-19 pandemic (June 2020 to April 2021).
 Due to the COVID-19 surge during this period patients were discouraged or unable to seek acute services for anything other than absolute emergencies, which lowered the overall admission rates emergency department visits.
 Attempting to lower utilization of these services with an artificially low baseline was a barrier for the Network in achieving its goal.
-CMS removed the contract requirement for hospitalization rates to reflect May 2022 - April 2023 activity.
+CMS removed the contract requirement for hospitalization reduction for this performance period due to this barrier and is realigning baseline hospitalization rates to reflect May 2022 - April 2023 activity.